-- 2. Place the hand held transmitter 1 to 3 inches (3 to 8 cm) away from the HomeLink button you wish to program. - 3.
-Push and hold the HomeLink button you want to program while you push and hold the hand held transmitter button. - 4.
-Continue to hold both buttons until the instrument cluster display changes from "CHANNEL # TRAIN-ING" to "CHANNEL # TRAINED," then release both buttons.
+- 1 Door Opener - 2 Training Button - 1.
+Place the ignition in the ON/RUN position. - Place the hand-held transmitter 1 to 3 inches (3 to 8 cm) away from the HomeLink button you wish to program while keeping the HomeLink indicator light in view. - Push and hold the HomeLink button you want to program while you push and hold the hand-held transmitter button.